oalders/presentations/slides/7-whither-perl/marp.md

 ---

-## What does your application really need?
+### What does your application really need? 🛒

 * Static type checks
 * Speed
-* High performance in a resource-starved environment?
+* High performance in a resource-starved environment

 ---

-## What does your application really need?
+### What does your application really need? 🐪

 * Expressive syntax
 * To be prototyped quickly